freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 ---------------

 Compose a reply to the selected source in the text box at the bottom of the conversation view.
-Click the **Send** button or press "Ctrl+Enter" to send a reply.
+Click the **Send** button or press :kbd:`Ctrl+Enter` to send a reply.

 |screenshot_send_reply|

-.. note:: If a reply fails to be sent successfully, it will still be visible in subsequent sessions, including to any other users logging into the same physical SecureDrop Workstation.
+Your reply will be accompanied by a small clock icon pending the next sync with the server.
+Once the reply has successfully sent, this will change to a small checkmark.

 Deleting source conversations or accounts
 -----------------------------------------